-The facility's executive leadership team appeared relatively stable, with one of the positions permanently filled less than two months prior to the OIG's on-site visit.
-Selected survey scores related to employee satisfaction with the facility's executive leaders indicate opportunities for the director and chief of staff to improve employee satisfaction and for the director to provide a safe workplace environment where employees feel comfortable with bringing forth issues or ethical concerns.
-In the OIG's review of patient experience survey data, opportunities appeared to exist to improve inpatient and Specialty Care outpatient experiences.
-The leaders appeared to support efforts to improve and maintain patient safety, quality care, and other positive outcomes (such as implementing processes to improve quality care, supporting Servant Leader training initiatives, and initiating plans to maintain positive perceptions of the facility through active stakeholder engagement).
-However, the organizational risk factors detailed in this report, if uncorrected, can perpetuate noncompliance with requirements and/or lapses in quality care.
-Corrective processes must be fully implemented and continuously monitored.
-The leadership team was knowledgeable within their scope of responsibility about selected SAIL and SAIL CLC metrics but should continue to take actions to sustain and improve performance of measures contributing to the SAIL "3-star" and CLC "4-star" quality ratings.
+At the time of the OIG's on-site visit, the facility's executive leadership team appeared relatively stable with three positions permanently filled for over two years and one position vacant for approximately one month.
+The chief medical officer for VISN 21 was the acting chief of staff while recruitment was underway.
+For selected survey scores related to employee satisfaction with the leadership team, the OIG noted that employees appeared generally satisfied.
+The facility leaders were engaged and promoted a culture of safety where employees generally felt safe bringing forward issues and concerns.
+In the review of veteran experience survey data, opportunities appeared to exist to improve inpatient and Patient-Centered Medical Home outpatient experiences.
+The leaders seemed to support efforts to enhance patient safety, quality care, and other positive outcomes.
+The leadership team was knowledgeable within their scope of responsibility about selected SAIL and CLC metrics but should continue to take actions to improve performance of measures contributing to the SAIL "2-star" and CLC "3-star" quality ratings.